 The Heritage Cove Farm Mission

-Heritage Cove Farm promotes recovery for adults with mental illness.
-As a resident of the farm, adults live in a supportive community environment, where they receive therapeutic care, and learn the necessary life, work and coping skills for independent living.
+Heritage Cove Farm promotes recovery for adults with serious mental illness.
+As a resident of the farm, adults live in a small, private community environment.
+Each resident receives individual and group therapeutic support, while strengthening life, work and coping skills necessary for a successful transition to independent living.

 Beatae nobis quisquam saepe voluptatem at quia.
 Itaque reiciendis unde voluptate.
 Sint rerum deserunt vel officiis vel saepe consequuntur.